 Again, this is not a legal requirement, but it is a good idea if you’re in any business that involves giving providing services or giving advice to clients.
 The level of risk varies – for instance, a graphic designer will likely need a lower level of cover than a chartered accountant – but it’s worth having if it applies to you.

 When you’re self-employed, your body is one of your most important assets – and you might have to make tough decisions regarding sick pay if you need to take time off for illness.
 Private health insurance for the self-employed is not a legal requirement, but it can certainly come in handy.
-Fortunately, the self employed often qualify for discounted rates compared with privately-employed people – take a look at InsureMe-On-Line to see the kind of deals you can get.
+Fortunately, the self employed often qualify for discounted rates compared with privately-employed people.